 Unlike EDM vaporization, ECM is an erosion process that utilizes the principle of electrolysis.
 The ECM tool (cathode) is positioned close to the work piece (anode) and a low-voltage, high-amperage direct current is passed between the two via an electrolyte.
 Material is removed by anodic dissolution and then carried away by the electrolyte.
 The electrolyte also maintains an ambient temperature (25°C.).
 Watch an informational video here.

-ECM can be used to process all metals and alloys.
 The speed of the process is not dependent on the hardness or toughness of the material which means that exotic alloys can be dissolved just as quickly as a soft material.

 High accuracy and repeatability